-This kitchen counter makeover almost didn’t happen, and I have to admit I was feeling a bit under the gun because I was supposed to get this done by the end of the month as part of my February Goals.
+This kitchen counter makeover almost didn’t happen, and I have to admit I was feeling a bit under the gun because I was supposed to get this done by the end of the month.

 I had to do a makeover for 3 reasons: there’s no money in the budget for new counters, there’s nothing really wrong with the counters except I don’t like the way they look, they are in perfectly usable condition, and I detest taking perfectly useable things to our landfill site.